 Absolutely.
-It’s a CMS requirement.
+Completing a SOA is a CMS requirement for any appointment that might discuss Medicare Advantage or Prescription Drug Plans (PDPs).
 Prior to an appointment, the topics to be discussed are agreed upon between the agent and the beneficiary; they are documented by a signed SOA form.
 There are no exceptions.

 Can I have the prospect complete an SOA form at the beginning of an individual sales appointment?

 Per CMS guidelines, the SOA should be gathered prior to the appointment.
 Having the prospect sign an SOA form at the beginning of the appointment should not be a common occurrence; agents who do this may face disciplinary action.
 If an SOA cannot be completed prior to any meeting between an agent and beneficiary, the reason why must be documented once the SOA form is signed.

 Are prospects who attend a sales seminar required to complete an SOA form?

 No. Prospects who have RSVP’d are not required to fill out an SOA form.
 In general, sales presentations to groups of beneficiaries do not require documentation of beneficiary agreement because they are group sales events—not personal or individual events.
 Also, the range of products to be discussed would have been indicated on all event advertising materials.
 If you want to bring SOA forms to marketing events, CMS allows beneficiaries to fill them out for future appointments.